rapidsai/devcontainers/DEVELOP.md

 These scripts handle mostly git-related configuration, setting up SSH deploy keys, GitHub authorization, and the vault setup for S3.
-The commands here are prefixed with `devcontainer-` during installation, so if you see that prefix, look in here.
+The commands here are prefixed with `devcontainer-` during installation.

 ## Github Actions automations